riazahmedmahin/riazahmedmahin/README.md

 ####  I'm a App Developer :mortar_board: & Machine Learner 💻

-I am a junior Software Engineer .I would like to do something that will create my own figure in software development society.Professional experience in App Development (Andriod and ios) both, Machine learning AI & Data science.
+I am a junior software engineer .I would like to do something that will create my own figure in software development society.Professional experience in App Development (Andriod and ios) both, Machine learning AI & Data science.
 Tried to work hard throughout my career.Thanks for your time........

 #### Software Engineer🎓